JoSchaback/go-wasm-webgl/README.md

-# wasp: A go-wasm-webgl
+# wasp: WebGL2 utility lib in Go on WASM
-A small personal webgl engine in Go on WASM
+A small, stingy and light-weight (= little functionality) webgl2 layer in Go for WASM.